Darshan-213/Resume-Category-Prediction/README.md

 # Resume-Category-Prediction
-This is used to calculate the Category of the Resume uploaded
+This is used to find the Category of the uploaded Resume